Understanding Mastitis, Blocked Ducts + Breast Inflammation

 Gentle, evidence-based care — without the guilt

-If you’ve been told to “heat, massage, pump to empty, repeat”, you’re not alone.
-We used to say that too.
-The latest science gives you permission to do less, not more: cool, rest, light touch, and just-enough milk removal, plus antibiotics only when signs point to infection.
+If you've been told to heat, massage, pump to empty, repeat, you're not alone.
+That advice was widespread until pretty recently, and a lot of it has now been overturned.
+The latest science gives you permission to do less, not more: cool, rest, light touch, just-enough milk removal, antibiotics only when signs point to infection, and skilled human support when things aren't settling.

 Mentioned Products